 - The hydroponic systems listed below have a massive range of costs, starting under $100 and going up to $800 or more.
 Depending on your needs/wants, you may have to doll out some serious cash.
 That said, many of the larger systems have incredibly generous payment plans.

 This article takes a closer look at the best hydroponic systems on the market, so you can make a decision that fits your life and your budget.

-A complete hydroponic system will allow you to grow plants without the need for soil.
-In fact, most small hydroponic systems will only require a regular supply of running water (less water than traditional growing systems) and liquid plant food.
-This nutrient-rich water paired with LED grow lights will ensure faster plant growth that use fewer natural resources.
-With that, it is one of the best low maintenance ways to grow plants in your home.
-You won’t even need to worry about your plants when you leave town, the hydroponics system will keep the plants happy and healthy while you are away.
+A hydroponic system allows you to grow plants without the need for soil.
+Most small hydroponic units only require running water and liquid plant food.
+It is, by far, one of the best (and low-maintenance) ways to grow plants in your home.
+For several of these systems, you won’t even need to worry about your plants when you leave town – the hydroponic system keeps them happy and healthy while you are away.

 Let’s take a closer look at the top options for home hydroponic systems.